jellysquid3/sodium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

 ### Creating an Entrypoint

+Entrypoint classes that Sodium calls to run your options registration code can be declared either in your mod's metadata file, or on NeoForge with a special annotation.

+#### With a Metadata Entry

-In order for Sodium to call your options registration code, you need to add a custom entrypoint to your mod's metadata file.
-It uses the key `sodium:config_api_user` and the value is the full reference to a class that implements the `net.caffeinemc.mods.sodium.api.config.ConfigEntryPoint` interface.
+Metadata-based entrypoints use the key `sodium:config_api_user` and the value is the full reference to a class that implements the `net.caffeinemc.mods.sodium.api.config.ConfigEntryPoint` interface.

 Fabric `fabric.mod.json`: